Physiotherapy At Home After A Stroke in Sutton Coldfield

 Well, firstly a stroke is a medical emergency and you will be taken straight to hospital (if you live in Sutton Coldfield this will most likely be Good Hope) and they will perform a series of tests and procedures aimed at identifying what is happening and providing the correct treatment.
 Certainly you are likely to have a CT or MRI scan of your brain.
 After this it depends upon the severity and impact of your stroke but often it will involve a significant period in an acute stroke or neurological rehab ward where you will receive intensive therapy from a variety of professionals such as Occupational Therapists, Speech and Language Therapists (SALT) and also physiotherapists.
 Of course there will be a large amount of help and medical work done by doctors and nurses to ensure that you become medically stable and recovered enough to be discharged.

-What Are the Usual Effects of a Stroke?
+What Are the Effects of a Stroke?

 This is a very difficult question to answer as the effects of a stroke are very variable and depend upon how long the blood supply to a particular area of the brain was cut off and the area of the brain involved.
 Age and general fitness also play a key role in recovery and how well patients recover from the effects of a stroke.
-In general, strokes affect one side of the body (there are some exceptions to this) as one side of the brain controls the opposite side of the body and if the left sid of the brain has been affected by a stroke then the right side of the body will be affected.
+In general, strokes affect one side of the body (there are some exceptions to this) as one side of the brain controls the opposite side of the body and if the left side of the brain has been affected by a stroke then the right side of the body will be affected.
 Common side effects of a stroke are: weakness and loss of sensation in the arms, hand and leg on one side affecting a person's ability to sit and walk.
 In severe strokes, patients may lose the ability to sit upright and may need to either stay in bed or get a specially supportive chair (usually a tilt in space chair).
 Other side effects include difficulty swallowing and patients may need to be placed on a restrictive diet where the texture of their food or fluid is controlled - this will be done via the speech and language therapist at the hospital.
 For some patients they will be unable to regain control of their swallowing function and may need to receive nutrition via a PEG (percutaneous endoscopic gastrostomy) which involves a tube being inserted through the abdomen and nutrition being delivered through this.
 Again in severe strokes bowel and bladder control may be significantly affected and patients may become incontinent.

 How Long Does It Take to Recover from a Stroke?